ATTORNEYS FOR THE ADVERSE PARTY IN A TPO CASE

 - Protection Order Against Sexual Assault.

-If you were served with either a temporary or an extended protective order from a court in Las Vegas, Nevada, or throughout Clark County, then contact an experienced attorney at Mills, Mills & Anderson.
+If you were served with either a temporary or an extended protective order from a court in Las Vegas, Nevada, or throughout Clark County, then contact an experienced attorney at Mills & Anderson.
 We are experienced in filing and litigating motions to dissolve, rescind, or modify protective orders.
 We can help you fight against false or exaggerated claims.
 Call (702) 386-0030 today to discuss your case.

 Filing the Motion to Dissolve the Protection Order in Las Vegas